-The patent relating to Hu-PHEC is an application filed by Cornell University ("Cornell Patent") in several jurisdictions on 13 November 2014.
-The invention summarised a method of isolation and identification of post-natal hemogenic endothelial cells, as well as the provision of substantially purified populations of post-natal hemogenic endothelial cells, compositions of post-natal endothelial cells and methods to utilise post-natal hemogenic endothelial cells to regenerate the hematopoietic system in a patient.
+The patent relating to Hu-PHEC was filed by Cornell University ("Cornell Patent") in several jurisdictions on 13 November 2014.
+The patent was approved and issued in the United States of America on 25 February 2020 and will be published by the European Patent Office on 13 May 2020.
+The invention summarises a method of isolation and identification of post-natal hemogenic endothelial cells, as well as the provision of substantially purified populations of post-natal hemogenic endothelial cells, compositions of post-natal endothelial cells and methods to utilise post-natal hemogenic endothelial cells to regenerate the hematopoietic system in a patient.